xpack/web-doxygen/website/docs/api/classes/clangtuparser.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Parse the file given at construction time as a translation unit This file should already be preprocessed by doxygen preprocessor at the time of calling.</p>
+Parse the file given at construction time as a translation unit This file should already be preprocessed by doxygen preprocessor at the time of calling.

-<p>Declaration at line 34 of file <a href="/web-doxygen/docs/api/files/src/clangparser-h">clangparser.h</a>, definition at line 974 of file <a href="/web-doxygen/docs/api/files/src/clangparser-cpp">clangparser.cpp</a>.</p>
+Declaration at line 34 of file <a href="/web-doxygen/docs/api/files/src/clangparser-h">clangparser.h</a>, definition at line 974 of file <a href="/web-doxygen/docs/api/files/src/clangparser-cpp">clangparser.cpp</a>.

 <div class="doxyProgramListing">